hardin47/website/Math154/Notes/02-viz.md

 3. Missing data created an illusion of *lack of evidence*, when in fact, the true story was quite strong given the full set of information.
 (92% of the temperature data was missing from some of the most vital tables.)

-4. Anecdotal evidence was misconstrued:  SRM-15 at 57F at the most damage, but SRM-22 at 75F had the second most damage.
+4. Anecdotal evidence was misconstrued:  SRM-15 at 57F had the most damage, but SRM-22 at 75F had the second most damage.

 5. In the end, the shuttle launched on a day which was an extrapolation from the model suggested by the data.
 They had never launched a shuttle at temperatures of $26^\circ-29^\circ$F.